Cwarburg/MLOPS-group-67/README.md

 >
 > Recommended answer length: 100-200 words
 >
-> Example:
-> *From the cookiecutter template we have filled out the ... , ... and ... folder.
-We have removed the ... folder*
-> *because we did not use any ... in our project.
-We have added an ... folder that contains ... for running our*
-> *experiments.*
->
 > Answer:

---- question 5 fill here ---
+We deviated from the template by removing the subfolder from the 'src' folder.
+We did this so it would look cleaner.
+Otherwise we thought that the template matched accurately with our project, and decided to keep it as it were for the most part.

 ### Question 6